 The UK market environment in which the company trades continues to be fiercely competitive as competition from established competitors puts pressure on market prices.
 In addition, the selling prices and profitability of medicines is subject to control by regulatory measures which the UK Government uses to control the costs of the National Health Service.
 The company participates in the Pharmaceutical Price Regulation Scheme (PPRS).
-During the year the PPRS levy increased to 10.36% (3.74% in 2014) which has reduced our reported profitability.
+During the year the PPRS levy decreased to 7.8% (10.36% in 2015).
 The company's strategy is to provide a range of products to its customers and to encourage loyalty from its customers through excellent customer service and supply.
 Although it is expected that trading conditions will remain very competitive, the directors believe the company is in a good position to benefit from further timely introductions of significant new products and so consolidate its position as a major supplier in the UK generics, over-the-counter and branded pharmaceuticals markets.